blinkhorn/react-redux-shopping-cart/README.md

 }
 ```

-[Switch](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/switch) statement conditionals are used in place of `if`/`else if` conditionals
+> [Switch](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/switch) statement conditionals are used in place of `if`/`else if` conditionals
 because they read more cleanly.

-## Adding an action
+## Adding an Action

 ```bash
  $ touch src/actions/CartActions.js
 ```

-> in `src/actions/CartActions.js`:
+In `src/actions/CartActions.js`...

 ```js
 // Action Creator function